bdj34/cloneRate/cran-comments.md

 * Converted all T and F to TRUE and FALSE.

-* Removed package installations from running in vignettes, setting "eval = FALSE".
+* Removed package installations from running in README and vignettes, removing or setting "eval = FALSE".

 * Reset user's par() after changing it in a vignette.